hergott/alert-system/pretrained-models/MODELS-README.md

 This project uses pretrained convolutional neural networks with "no top," meaning the final fully connected layers aren't included.

+Download the model of your choice and place it in this folder.
 This project by default uses VGG-19:

   [vgg19_weights_tf_dim_ordering_tf_kernels_notop.h5](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg19_weights_tf_dim_ordering_tf_kernels_notop.h5)